HomeFAQs › Social Impact

 What agro-gastronomic linkage actually is?

-Agro-gastronomic linkage is the measurable proportion of a restaurant's input spending that stays within a defined territorial radius, generating employment and income in the local agrifood chain instead of leaking toward centralized long-distance distributors.
+Agro-gastronomic linkage isn't a sustainability label — it's a measurable share of a restaurant's input spend that stays inside a defined territorial radius, instead of leaking toward centralized long-distance distributors.

 Why development banking requires georeferenced evidence, not just declarations?